 During the pandemic, the MUESD increased our capacity to provide 1:1 devices to all students and provided Wi-Fi hotspots to those who were experiencing connectivity challenges.
-In addition, professional learning for teachers was provided to ensure a seamless transition to distance and hybrid learning, and technology workshops and other supports, including home visits, were provided to ensure families/students could connect effectively.
+This year most teachers were provided with an interactive monitor to support teaching and learning.
+In addition, various technology tools and applications were acquired to provide access to STEM lessons.
+An Instructional Technology Coach was added this year to provide instructional support of the new technology tools and for digital citizenship.